kcereno/kcereno/README.md

 - 👋 Hi, I’m Karl Cereno.
-- 👀 I’m currently self studying to become a web developer.
+- 👀 I am a front end web developer.
-- 🌱 Proficient in HTML, CSS, JS, and React.
-Currently learning about Typescript and Next.js
+- 🌱 Proficient in HTML, CSS, JS, React and Typescript.

-- 📫 You can reach me at karlcereno@gmail.com
+- 📫 You can reach me at karlcereno@gmail.com or visit my site at karlcereno.com